perezsan/Shadow-RPC-Operator/README.md

 3) Maintaining your Shadow Node for maximum rewards payouts

 If you are just getting started, walking through the "1-Configuring a Shadow Node" will be immensely helpful in learning the design of the machines and basic linux commands.

-For users that feel confident in their knowledge of linux systems, we also provide a bash install script.
-This script attempts to install the entire configuration if the following criteria has been met:
-1) You have a server through the Solana Server Program of the CPU type 75xx or 7402 with 3.8TB nvme drives. **Anything different will fail.**
-2) You have accessed your machine and created a user `sol` with sudo privileges
-3) Downloaded the entire file: `shadow-rpc-install-script` to your `/home/sol` location.

-We encourage all Shadow Operators to at the very least read through the step 1-3 guide to become familiar with what the script installer will do.
-Otherwise, if your machines breaks you may not be able to fix it before the penalties and reward slashing kick in.

 # Rewards for Operating a Shadow Node

 This is in final stages of development.
 More details of the smart contract and mathematical framework for rewards emission will be released.